open-formulieren/open-forms/docs/configuration/payment/worldline.rst

     * **PSPID**: *Your Worldline PSPID*
     * **Hash algorithm**: SHA-512

-4. In another browser tab or window, open the Worldline backoffice to configure the Worldline aspects.
+4. In another browser tab or window, open the Worldline Backoffice to configure the Worldline aspects.

-5. In the Worldline backoffice, navigate to **Configuration** > **Technical Configuration**
+5. In the Worldline Backoffice, navigate to **Configuration** > **Technical Configuration**
    > **Global security parameters**

 6. Fill out the following values: